Rebecca Foon: A Silver Mt. Zion

 Soon after moving to Montreal, Foon began playing cello and composing with Thee Silver Mt.
 Zion Memorial Orchestra, a band that formed in Montreal in 1999.
 Foon joined in 2000, when the band expanded from a trio into a sextet.
 Foon plays on the band's second album, Born into Trouble as the Sparks Fly Upward, released in 2001 on Constellation Records.
-The minimalist album was well received by music critics, with Allmusic giving it 4.5/5 stars, and Pitchfork Media giving it 7.7/10.
-The band took its first extensive tour in early 2001, traveling throughout Europe.
+The minimalist album was well received by music critics, including Allmusic and Pitchfork Media.
+The band toured in 2001 in Europe.
 That year Foon began playing in the associated band Set Fire to Flames as well.

 The next Silver Mt.
 Zion album, "This Is Our Punk-Rock," Thee Rusted Satellites Gather + Sing, released in 2003, saw no change in the core line-up, excluding the inclusion of a makeshift choir.
 The album was essentially created as a requiem for open and abandoned spaces in Montreal, as well as for similar loss and decay around the world, due to either urban development or military action.
 Foon continued to perform live and recorded two more records with the band while she began working on other projects.
 Horses in the Sky was the band's first to include lyrics on every track, with Foon contributing to the vocals and also helping mix the recording.
 In 2008, Silver Mt.
 Zion toured Europe and North America.
 That summer, Foon and several other members resigned from the band.

 Set Fire to Flames

 In 2001, she became a member of the Montreal post-rock band Set Fire to Flames.
-The band released two albums before it split in 2003, and many of their tracks are very minimalist in nature, filled with ambient noise and various other non-musical sound effects, juxtaposed or combined with instrumental music.
+The band released two albums before it split in 2003, and many of their tracks are minimalist in nature, filled with ambient noise and other non-musical sound effects, juxtaposed or combined with instrumental music.
 2001 saw her contribute to the band's debut Sings Reign Rebuilder.
 The album was recorded in a century old house apparently bound for destruction.
 As such, several sounds usually edited out of the recording process, including creaking floors, paper shuffling and outside noises such as police sirens were left intact on the final album.
-The album met with a glowing reception in the press; receiving 9/10 stars from Pitchfork Media, 4/5 from Allmusic, and 4.5/5 from Sputnikmusic.
+The album met with positive reviews from Pitchfork Media, Allmusic, and Sputnikmusic.

 Two years later, in 2003, she again contributed to Telegraphs in Negative/Mouths Trapped in Static by Set Fire to Flames.
-Recorded in a barn in Ontario, the release utilizes many different instruments, including guitars, basses, strings, horns, glockenspiel, marimba, bass clarinet, saw, cymbalon, hurdy-gurdy, music boxes, modified electronics, and contact microphones.
+Recorded in a barn in Ontario, the release utilizes guitars, basses, strings, horns, glockenspiel, marimba, bass clarinet, saw, cymbalon, hurdy-gurdy, music boxes, modified electronics, and contact microphones.
 The album was even more experimental than the previous, and met with mixed reviews from magazines such as Sputnik.